 Chelan County PUD's main water system is a groundwater source pumped by four wells over 200 feet deep.
 This source, referred to as the Eastbank Aquifer, has excellent water quality and quantity.
-It serves Chelan PUD, City of Wenatchee, and East Wenatchee from the regional pipeline at two source pumping stations.
-This water is delivered to customers from approximately 650 feet elevation to over 3,500 feet.
-Major infrastructure includes 24 storage reservoirs with a combined volume of 8.5 million gallons, 16 booster pump stations, and approximately 180 miles of pipelines.
-Water usage totals approximately 750 million gallons annually.

-Water District customers through a regional pipeline.
-Chlorine is added for disinfection at the well site, located east of Rocky Reach Dam.
-The District withdraws water
+It serves Chelan PUD, City of Wenatchee, and East Wenatchee

+Water

+District

+customers

+through

+a regional

+pipeline.

+Chlorine is

+added for

+disinfection

+at the

+well site,

+located east

+of Rocky

+Reach

+Dam